a2nt/styling-kit/README.md

 ![screenshoot](https://raw.githubusercontent.com/a2nt/styling-kit/master/screenshot.png)

-At the screen shoot you can see Gnome Shell interface + styled website.
+At the screen shoot you can see Gnome Shell interface with Papirus Icons (https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) + styled website.

+# How to use it
+Stylish extension allows you inject compiled styles into websites (https://userstyles.org/).
+Compiled gnome-theme can be used as gtk + gnome-theme.

 # Requirements
 node